gsa-oes/office-of-evaluation-sciences/pages/contact.md

 image:
 image_full: true
 class:
-summary: Our team is passionate about bringing evidence and a fresh perspective to tackle Federal priorities.
+summary: Our team is passionate about bringing and building evidence to tackle Federal priorities.
 ---
 ## Partnering with OES